dharmendraprajapatii/phpassignment/README.md

 ### Why two ingestion modes

 - JSON API requests are processed immediately because they already represent an explicit batch.
-- S3 CSV ingestion is treated as operational intake, then planned in the daily batch window required by the assignment.
+- S3 CSV ingestion is treated as operational intake, then planned in the daily batch window required by the work.

 ### Why polling for S3

-- The assignment allows polling, event-driven, or presigned URL flows.
+- The work allows polling, event-driven, or presigned URL flows.
-- For a take-home exercise, polling is simpler to reason about and easier to reproduce locally with LocalStack.
+- For a live exercise, polling is simpler to reason about and easier to reproduce locally with LocalStack.

 ### External dependency fallback choices